-The superradiant phase transition can be characterised by the conventional Landau phase-transition theory.
+Under the adiabatic treatment of the cavity field, the SR phase transition can be characterized by the conventional Landau phase-transition theory.
 Starting from the Hamiltonian (\ref{eqn:effH}), we replace the cavity field operators with the mean-field value in Eq.~(\ref{eqn:alpha}).
-The expression for the free energy $F=-k_BT\ln Z$ can be derived by integrating out the fermionic field operators.
-Here, the partition function $Z=\Tr\exp(-(\hat{H}-\mu \hat{N})/k_BT)$, $k_B$ is the Boltzmann constant, $\mu$ is the chemical potential, $\hat{N}$ is the number operator, and $T$ is temperature.
+The expression for the free energy, $F=-k_BT\ln Z$, can be derived by integrating out the fermionic field operators.
+Here, the partition function $Z={\rm Tr}\exp[-(\hat{H}-\mu \hat{N})/k_BT]$, where $k_B$ is the Boltzmann constant, $\mu$ is the chemical potential, $\hat{N}$ is the number operator, and $T$ is the temperature.

 Expanding the free energy near the critical point up to the fourth-order term in $\alpha$, we get